//ESPARZA INSIGHTS//

 Shifting Buying Behaviors Part 2: Sustainability and Shopping Locally

-Summary: The second installment of our series of blogs discussing major shifts in consumer behavior since the start of the COVID 19 pandemic This week we re focusing on sustainability and the growing desire to shop
+Summary: The second installment of our series of blogs discussing major shifts in consumer behavior since the start of the COVID-19 pandemic.
+This week, we’re focusing on sustainability and the growing desire to shop locally.

 Share This Article